Child car seat buying guide

 • 0-85cm – rear-facing baby carrier or baby seat using a harness.

-• 0-105cm – rear-facing baby seat until your child is at least 76cm, then forward-facing.
+• 0-105cm – rear-facing baby seat until your child is at least 15-months old, then forward-facing.

 • 100-135cm – forward-facing child seat.

-Buying a car seat for your child shouldn’t be a rash, on-the-spot decision.
-Take time to do the research so you can make an informed decision equipped with as much information as possible.
+Buying a car seat for your child isn’t a decision to make in a hurry.
+Take time to do the research and thoroughly compare options, so that you can make an informed decision.

-• Check out RoSPA’s (the Royal Society for the Prevention of Accidents) Child Car Seats website for detailed safety advice on buying the right car seat to suit your needs.
+• Check out RoSPA’s (the Royal Society for the Prevention of Accidents Child Car Seats website: Get detailed safety advice on buying the right car seat to suit your needs.

 Try to find a retailer that has trained staff who can offer expert car seat fitting advice.
 For example, Halfords offers a free car seat fit and demonstration service.